deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 WESKIT_VERIFY_HTTPS: "true"
 WESKIT_SECRET_KEY: "your_custom_secret"
 ```
-Feel free to adjust some of the JWT parameters if needed.
+Feel free to adjust some of the JWT parameters according to your needs.

 ## Step 5 :Certificates ##
-If your deployment is connected to a domain, you might need to provide certificates to  **weskit_stack_base.yaml** at the **secrets** section.
+If your deployment is connected to a domain, provide the certificates in *weskit_stack_base.yaml* under the secrets section:

+yaml

 ```bash
 weskit_domain.key:
     file: ../certs/domain.key